Platform screen doors: Vietnam

 Platform screen doors are currently used on the Ho Chi Minh City Metro, with full-height doors for underground stations and half-height doors for above-ground stations.
+The Hanoi Metro also uses platform screen doors.

 Incidents

 On the Shanghai Metro in 2007, a man forcing his way onto a crowded train became trapped between the train door and platform door as they closed.
 He was pulled under the departing train and killed.
 In 2010, a woman in Shanghai's Zhongshan Park Station was killed under the same circumstances when she got trapped between the train and platform doors.
 An almost identical death occurred on the Beijing Subway in 2014the third death involving platform doors in China within the several years preceding it.
 In 2018, a woman was similarly trapped between the platform doors and train at Shanghai's Bao'an Highway station.
 She escaped injury by standing still as the train departed.
 On 22 January 2022, an elderly woman was killed when she got trapped between the train doors and platform screen doors at Shanghai's Qi'an Road Station.

 Between 1999 and 2012, London Underground's platform doors, all on the Jubilee line, were the cause of 75 injuries including strikes to people's heads and arms.